Dr George Oikonomou

 Biography

-Senior Lecturer in IoT Networking, with 7 years of post-doctoral research experience in the UK (University of Bristol and Loughborough University).
+Associate Professor of IoT Networking, with 7 years of post-doctoral research experience in the UK (University of Bristol and Loughborough University).
+Education Director, School of Electrical, Electronic and Mechanical Engineering.
 Originally a statistician, with an MSc in Information Systems and a PhD in Computer Networking, both from the Department of Informatics at the Athens University of Economics and Business.

 Co-founder, steering group member and maintainer of Contiki-NG, the next generation, open source operating system for the IoT.
 Former maintainer of the original Contiki OS.
 Inventor of the Sensniff open source software project.